Skip to main content

 MQL volumeTop-of-funnel health

-SQL → Opportunity rateSales team efficiency
+SQL to opportunity rateSales team efficiency

 Cost per lead (CPL)Channel efficiency